MEskiti/-_WORK-CASE-1/README.md

 Purpose of Git
 Git is a Distributed Version Control System (DVCS) created by Linus Torvalds in 2005 to manage Linux kernel development.
 Its main purpose is to ensure high speed, data integrity, and support for non-linear development workflows involving thousands of parallel branches.

+Core Actions and Commands:
+git init — Creates a new empty local repository in the current directory (creates a hidden .git folder). git clone <URL> — Downloads a copy of an existing remote repository from a server (GitHub, GitLab, etc.) to a local machine.